vrld/notalone/README.md

 OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.

+## Music ##
+The music was created by Tilmann Hars.
+You may use it under the conditions of cc-by-nc, see here: http://creativecommons.org/licenses/by-nc/3.0/legalcode

+For a summary see here:
+http://creativecommons.org/licenses/by-nc/3.0/

-== Graphics ==
+## Graphics ##
 The graphics apart from the street signs were created by Gregor Belogour.
 You may use them under the conditions of cc-by-nc, see here: http://creativecommons.org/licenses/by-nc/3.0/legalcode

-For a summary see here:
-http://creativecommons.org/licenses/by-nc/3.0/

-== Music ==
-The music was created by Tilmann Hars.
-You may use it under the conditions of cc-by-nc, see here: http://creativecommons.org/licenses/by-nc/3.0/legalcode

 For a summary see here: